 - All ring participants support MRP. - The ring participants are connected to each other via the ring ports.
-Apart from the device's neighbors, no other ring participants are connected to the respective device. - All ring participants support the configuration time specified in the Ring Manager. - ► There is only one Ring Manager in the ring.
+Apart from the device's neighbors, no other ring participants are connected to the respective device. - All ring participants support the configuration time specified in the Ring Manager. - ▶ There is exactly 1 Ring Manager in the ring.

-If you are using VLANs, then configure every ring port with the following settings: ☐ Deactivate ingress filtering - see the Switching > VLAN > Port dialog. ☐ Define the port VLAN ID (PVID) - see the Switching > VLAN > Port dialog.
+If you are using VLANs, then configure every ring port with the following settings: ☐ Deactivate ingress filtering - see the Switching > VLAN > Port dialog.

-- PVID = 1 in cases where the device transmits the MRP data packets untagged (VLAN ID = 0 in Switching > L2-Redundancy > MRP dialog) By setting the PVID = 1, the device automatically assigns the received untagged packets to VLAN 1. - PVID = any in cases where the device transmits the MRP data packets in a VLAN (VLAN ID ≥ 1 in the Switching > L2-Redundancy > MRP dialog) - ☐ Define egress rules see Switching > VLAN > Configuration dialog. - U (untagged) for the ring ports of VLAN 1 in cases where the device transmits the MRP data packets untagged (VLAN ID = 0 in the Switching > L2-Redundancy > MRP dialog, the MRP ring is not assigned to a VLAN). - T (tagged) for the ring ports of the VLAN which you assign to the MRP ring.
-Select T, in cases where the device transmits the MRP data packets in a VLAN (VLAN ID ≥ 1 in the Switching > L2-Redundancy > MRP dialog).
+- ☐ Define the port VLAN ID (PVID) see the Switching > VLAN > Port dialog.
+PVID = 1 in cases where the device transmits the MRP data packets untagged (VLAN ID = - 0 in Switching > L2-Redundancy > MRP dialog) By setting the PVID = 1, the device automatically assigns the received untagged packets to VLAN 1. - PVID = any in cases where the device transmits the MRP data packets in a VLAN (VLAN ID $\geq 1$ in the Switching > L2-Redundancy > MRP dialog) - ☐ Define egress rules see Switching > VLAN > Configuration dialog. - U (untagged) for the ring ports of VLAN 1 in cases where the device transmits the MRP data packets untagged (VLAN ID = 0 in the Switching > L2-Redundancy > MRP dialog, the MRP ring is not assigned to a VLAN). - where the device transmits the MRP data packets in a VLAN (VLAN ID $\geq 1$ in the Switching > L2-Redundancy > MRP dialog).